 - 23. Without the scheme, the delivery of more homes is undermined and the current connectivity issues and traffic impacts in the area, and the delivery of fewer new homes to support job growth will have a negative economic impact. - 24.
-The HIF1 scheme will benefit the area by helping overcome physical constraints and offer more choices by various modes of transport to travel between major employment areas and Didcot.
-This could lessen the car dependence in Didcot giving options for journeys to work. - 25.
+The HIF1 scheme will benefit the area by helping overcome more of the physical constraints and offer more choices by various modes of transport to travel between major employment areas and Didcot.
+This could help lessen car dependence in Didcot giving options for journeys to work. - 25.
 The scheme also has the benefit of offering alternative routes over the River Thames in times of flooding. - 26.
 With better and quicker connections north of Didcot, public transport operators will have more reliable options to help cut journey times. - 27.
 Didcot has been transforming, after accepting significant planned growth in successive plans, but with the assumption that HIF1 would help achieve several aims for better employer connections, easier movement around Science Vale, and economic and environmental benefits more widely. - 28.
-Without the critical HIF1 scheme the vision for the Garden Town, which is part way through being achieved, would be unachievable.
-The adopted Local Plans embed the scheme, and the emerging Joint Local Plan and its draft policies and sites depend on this scheme being approved.
-With the HIF1 scheme the emerging Joint Local Plan can progress and enable the planned growth of the Didcot Garden Town as a key part of its strategy.
+Without the critical HIF1 scheme the vision for the Garden Town would be unachievable.
+The adopted Local Plans embed the scheme, and the emerging